 Yet, the number of people listening to podcasts to learn new things has increased.

 Audio offers an opportunity away from the screen to learn.
 That means we can better utilise otherwise dead time to upskill.
 For example, driving, exercising and doing household chores.
+This is especially useful when conducting a training needs analysis, as employees can learn during their commute or other downtime, making the process more efficient and engaging.

 If you’re thinking at this point, “I can’t ask my staff to learn outside of work hours.”
 People are already using audio learning in this way.
 They are listening to business podcasts, they are playing an audiobook on that long drive they have.
 Not only that, the workday is full of dead time, work travel and the commute for those that still have them being the big opportunities.